qpdf/qpdf/manual/index.rst

 Pre-built documentation is distributed with qpdf, so you should generally not need to rebuild the documentation.
-In order to build the documentation from source, you need to install `sphinx
+In order to build the documentation from source, you need to install `Sphinx
 <https://sphinx-doc.org>`__.
 To build the PDF version of the
 documentation, you need `pdflatex`, `latexmk`, and a fairly complete LaTeX installation.
 Detailed requirements can be found in the Sphinx